 Filtering and processing produced water, along with disposing of the output of a concentrated liquid waste stream in a safe and compliant manner is a costly challenge.
 Many solutions use substantial volumes of costly chemicals.
 More than 90% of produced water in the US still goes into SWD´s and is not reused, putting a constant burden on valuable fresh water sources for frac water supply.

 NLB treats 100% of the production water with zero reject liquids and secondary solid waste fraction of less than 2% (salt-free solids to be used as soil augmentation additive or alternatively as road base or Class III landfill material).
-Produced water samples from major shale formations in the US (TDS level range from 20,000 to 331,000 ppm) have been processed and tested in a pilot facility that has been operational for more than two years.
+Produced water samples from major shale formations in the US (TDS level range from 20,000 to 331,000 ppm) have been processed and tested in a pilot facility that has been operational for more than four years.
+In addition, our 10,000 barrel per day modular recycling operation has been successfully for over six months in the field.